tonycamero/foundry/CHARTER.md

 -	(a) demonstrate plans and the means to coordinate with the open source project’s developer community, including on topics such as branding, logos, and other collateral that will represent the community;

--	(b) engage in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of The HBAR Foundry in the open source software community;
+-	(b) engage in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of The HBAR Foundry in the open-source software community;

 -	(c) respect the rights of all trademark owners, including any branding and usage guidelines;